The Summer Nonprofit Immersion Program (SNIP) is a summer internship program for undergraduate students at Wake Forest University.

 - World Relief Triad

-The Office of Civic & Community Engagement is currently accepting applications for SNIP 2020 from Wake Forest University undergraduate students, which will run from June 1-July 31, 2020.
+The Office of Civic & Community Engagement is currently accepting applications for SNIP 2021 from Wake Forest University undergraduate students, which will run from June 1 – July 31, 2021.

 SNIP Interns work for 30-hours per week at their host sites*, Monday through Thursday.
 On Fridays, students attend seminars in which they grapple with academic questions surrounding civic engagement, volunteerism, nonprofit management, and social justice.

-Applications open during the spring semester.
 The program runs for eight weeks from June to July each summer.
+Applications are due March 12, 2021.

 For Community Partners

-The Office welcomes proposals from individual nonprofits and faith communities in Winston-Salem/Forsyth County and the surrounding area.
-Internship placements located out-of-state will only be eligible for graduate student placements.
+The Office welcomes proposals from individual nonprofits throughout Winston-Salem/Forsyth County and the surrounding area.

 Community partners should articulate a clear work plan for the intern that connects both to the organization’s mission and to the student’s academic and/or professional goals.
 Partners will supervise and mentor interns, and communicate clearly and regularly with Wake Forest staff.